cwong8751/personal_website/index.md

 *May 2025 - Aug 2025*
 I worked as a facility host at Washington University in St. Louis's Sumer's Recreation Center.

-### Teaching Assistant for Web Development
+### Teaching Assistant for Web Development CSE 204
 *Jan 2025 - Present*
 I was a Teaching Assistant for an entry-level Web Development class.
 I worked with other TAs to answer students' questions and grade homework.

-### Teaching Assistant for Creative Programming and Rapid Prototyping Class
+### Teaching Assistant for Creative Programming and Rapid Prototyping Class CSE 330
 *Aug 2024 - Present*
 I collaborated with other TAs to answer student questions, host office hours, and grade students' works.